-I am a medical anthropologist and Associate Professor of Global Health in the Science, Technology, and International Affairs (STIA) Program in the Edmund A. Walsh School of Foreign Service at Georgetown University.
+I am a medical anthropologist and a Provost’s Distinguished Associate Professor in the Science, Technology, and International Affairs (STIA) Program in the Edmund A. Walsh School of Foreign Service at Georgetown University.
 I completed a PhD in the Department of ANthropology at Northwestern University and an MPH in Global Health at Rollins School of Public Health at Emory University.
 My scholarship focuses on how social trauma, poverty, and social exclusion become embodied in chronic mental and physical illness as well as the theory and concept of syndemics.

 I also am the author of Syndemic Suffering: Social Distress, Depression, and Diabetes among Mexican Immigrant Women (Routledge, 2012).
 This book dives deep into 121 life history narratives of women in Chicago who face considerable social distress and duress associated with immigration, poverty, interpersonal violence, social exclusion and longing for companionship, family stress, and financial insecurity.
 Together these social factors become entangled in their psychological suffering (examined through depression) and physical distress (examined through Type 2 diabetes).
 I argue that these social and health problems travel together and become syndemic, or inseparable in cultivating poor health.